TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_gtr_connected_wifi.md

 ## Firmware File

 Choose the correct corresponding firmware (firmware-stm43f4-esp8266wifi.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
-Remember to rename it to firmware.bin
+Remember to rename it to firmware.bin.
+Put it in the root of the SD card.

 ## Wifi

-I’ve used a nodemcu ESP8266 with USB programming as it already 5v tolerant and it allows for updating via USB.
+Use a nodemcu ESP8266 with USB programming as it already 5v tolerant and it allows for updating via USB.

 If you would prefer a PCB connected to the board, user PCR has created a wifi board for the SKR GTR v1.0.
 It can be purchased on tindie [here](https://www.tindie.com/products/21169/)